-Summertime Tips For Kids With Sensory Processing Issues
+Summertime Tips For Kids With Sensory Processing Disorder (DCD)

 First identified in the 1970s by occupational therapist Dr. A. Jean Ayers, sensory processing issues do not just affect the five common senses – touch, taste, smell, sight, sound — but seven.
-Ayers identified two more senses — proprioceptive and vestibular senses — which Dr. Tim D. Davis broke down magnificently in a guest blog post about effective sensory pathway design right here on the Fit and Fun website.
+Ayers identified two more senses — proprioceptive and vestibular senses — which Dr. Tim Davis broke down magnificently in a series of guest blog posts right here on the Fit and Fun website!

 During the summer months, when everyone is outside and enjoying the nice weather, parents who have kids with these special sensitivities often find themselves overwhelmed.
-Morin identifies eight ways that parents with kids with sensory processing issues can “challenge” themselves, but we’ve decided to add a few more to her wonderful list.
+In her article, Morin identifies eight ways that parents with kids with sensory processing issues can “challenge” themselves.

 - Sit on the grass.
 Because kids with sensory processing issues can become easily overwhelmed by the pricking sensation of grass on the skin, especially when it gets hot, pick a cool spot in the shade.
 Let your child run their hands first through the grass until they’re comfortable.
 Then, if able, have them take their shoes off!